Published in 2020

 If councillors attend conferences, courses or undertake visits as representatives of the council they are entitled to receive appropriate subsistence allowances.

 Before a councillor attends an event, they must obtain committee approval.
-Councillors may also attend approved events as part of their personal development plan (PDP).
+Councillors may also attend approved events as part of their Personal Development Plan (PDP).

 Any accommodation or travel arrangements for conferences are made directly by the council.

 Councillors should take a careful note and keep receipts for any expenses they incur while they are away on council business because they may be able to claim for these as part of their subsistence allowances or as incidental expenses.
 This relates to such things as meals, bus and taxi fares or necessary telephone calls.
+Purchases of any alcoholic beverages may not be claimed for.

 Within the UK